Enum Element

 pub fn underlying(&self) -> &Element

-Returns the wrapped element if self is a wrapper (NonCounted or
+Returns the wrapped element if self is any wrapper (NonCounted,

 Only unwraps one level — the constructors and (de)serializers reject any wrapper nesting, so a single unwrap is always sufficient.